celupa/DocsIntern/README.md

 ---

-The app was originally planned to include additional features and be packaged for distribution, but halfway through building it I stumbled upon VLMs.
+The app was originally planned to include additional features, be packaged for distribution, and aimed at less technical public but halfway through building it I stumbled upon VLMs.
 Visual Language Models have come a long way and seem to offer more flexiblity.
 Additionally, the constraints of running on CPU significantly limited performance and usability.
 As a result, I've decided to archive this project.